JanMP/test-setup/README.md

-# viewmodel-react-starter
+# test-setup
-Starter project to test ViewModel for React.
+Setup for testing stuff I work on locally.
+Using ViewModel for React and coffee-script.